yaph/Contract/Contract.md

 Once a project is deemed complete, an invoice shall be raised for the remaining 50% of the project cost, along with any other incidental costs (see _Expenses_).
 The remaining balance shall be paid within 14 days of it being invoiced.

-### Late payment

-Failure to meet agreed payment terms (primarily, but not limited to, late payment) will incur penalty in the form of 10% of the total project cost for each calendar week of late payment.
-This penalty fee shall be paid on top of any outstanding invoices.

 ### Expenses